Virtual Private Networks (VPNs)

 The most important thing is to look for a VPN provider who doesn’t keep logs.
 A provider who logs your activity is no better than your current internet provider in that your traffic can still be sold, censored, or spied on.
 Unfortunately, “no logs” is a buzzword these days, and numerous providers have been caught lying about this.
 The best way I’ve found to verify this claim is to search “[VPN provider] logs” on your privacy-respecting search engine of choice.
 If the provider has been around for any amount of time and has any positive reputation, you will likely find articles or posts confirming or denying their logging policy in some way.
 You’ll also be alerted to any potential accusations of logging, discussions on that claim, and other information to help you decide if the company is serious or not.

-Make sure to see how the provider makes money.
 Running an VPN server is expensive and requires great technical knowledge.
 “If a product is free, you are the product.”
 Make sure the company has a viable business plan or else assume they are likely logging and selling your data, or worse.
-Never trust a free VPN unless it’s a trial (or in Proton’s case, a limited freemium business model).
+Never trust a free VPN unless it’s a trial, a limited offering as part of a freemium business model, or in a few extremely rare and well-reputed cases (such as Calyx and Riseup, listed below).

 Listed in alphabetical order, not order of recommendation